seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Emilia**
 / That were a shame, sir,
-While I have horses.--Take your choice, and what
+While I have horses. - Take your choice, and what
 You want at any time, let me but know it.
 If you serve faithfully, I dare assure you
 You'll find a loving mistress. /